 Two major firms offer canal holidays.

 Britain-based European Waterways is a significant player in river cruising, with a 35-year history in the business.
 The company offers itineraries in England, Scotland, Ireland, Italy, France, Holland, Belgium, Luxembourg, and Germany.

 Barge cruises boast accommodations for up to 12 passengers (one vessel has room for 13.)
 All sailings are all-inclusive, offering the same caliber of fine cuisine and wines we experienced some 20 years ago.
 The crew is very accommodating and short excursions on a minibus are included at each stop.

 The America-based French Country Waterways concentrates on French wine country on their French river cruises.
 Their varied tours stress visits to chateaux and wineries.
 The company has been barging for 30 years.
 Five boats accommodate from eight to 18 passengers.

-The firm’s barges will sail in Burgundy between Dijon and St. Leger-Dheune, the Upper Loire between Montargis and Satur, Alsace-Lorraine between Nancy and Saverne, and Champagne between Chateau-Thierry and Courcy.
+The firm’s barges will sail in Burgundy, one of the best places to visit in France, between Dijon and St. Leger-Dheune, the Upper Loire between Montargis and Satur, Alsace-Lorraine between Nancy and Saverne, and Champagne between Chateau-Thierry and Courcy.

 Two boats will operate on the Burgundy run.